Bikes on the T

 "Pedal & Park" Bike Parking Facilities

-Many of our stations are now provided with state-of-the-art secured bike parking facilities called “Pedal & Parks” or “Bike Cages”.
+Many of our stations are now provided with state-of-the-art secured bike parking facilities called “Pedal & Parks”.
 These fully enclosed facilities have video camera surveillance and controlled door access for safety and security.

-The MBTA is taking measures to further enhance bike parking security.
-Effective May 1, 2013, bicyclists must register either a Charliecard OR a Bike CharlieCard before they are able to access these bike parking facilities.
+Bicyclists must register a Charliecard before they are able to access these bike parking facilities.
 There will be no charge and it will further enhance the MBTA’s efforts to provide safe and secure areas for bike parking.

 To register, please go to www.mbta.com/riding_the_t/bikes/register.